 Does First Year Focus cost more than other first-year options?

 No. FYF Computation is provided at no additional cost beyond UBC's typical credit fees.

 Like all UBC Science students, you’ll apply to a program specialization (e.g. major) and continue your degree studies.
 UBC Science offers a huge variety of programs specializations in anything from biological to environmental sciences, mathematics to geophysics, chemistry to computer science, and a wide range of other options.

 Who should apply?

-First Year Focus is open and accessible to any first-year BSc student—it’s designed for learners who are passionate about applying computational knowhow to a range of problems across the sciences.
+First Year Focus is open and accessible to any first-year BSc student who has completed Calculus 12 (or equivalent).
+It's designed for learners who are passionate about applying computational knowhow to a range of problems across the sciences.
 Space is limited, and the application is designed to help identify students who will benefit most from—and contribute the most to—a supportive, cohort-based first-year experience at UBC Science.

 UBC is committed to inclusion and Indigenization, and encourages applications from individuals who identify with diverse groups including Indigenous, Black, People of Colour, LGBTQ+, and first-generation learners.

 The deadline to apply for FYF is May 23, 2021.
 Applications received after the deadline will be considered on a rolling basis, subject to space in the program.
 All applications must be submitted using our online application.